richtastic/ff/src/3DR/wiki/app.md

 									- if projection of new point to all neighbors is inside cellRadius
 										- combine P3Ds
 											- merge all P2D to same P2D
+												=> find median point in all other views
+												=> need to recheck if any points are now too close to eachother
 										- RECORD NEW SCORES FOR CHANGED FEATURES
 									- else:
 										- SET P3D PROJECTION ATTEMPT TO VIEW AS FAILED